Charmingmarie

 Government Supports Bike Infrastructure

 The Dutch government invests heavily in building bike infrastructure and facilities to encourage more people to get on their bikes, improve cycle paths and provide more bike parking.
-In the city of Utrecht is located the largest biking garage in the world.
+The city of Utrecht is located the largest biking garage in the world.
 It holds over 12,500 parking spaces for bikes across 3 levels.
-Even now I’m still amazed by the expansiveness of it all everytime I visit.
+Even now I’m still amazed by the expansiveness of it all every time I visit.

 It’s a Way of Life

 Lastly, cycling is a major mode of transport in the Netherlands and an integral part of the lifestyle and culture.
-Kids need to get to school, parents to work, seniors going about on their e-bikes; no matter the age about a quarter of the population bikes everyday.
-There are numerous benefits that positively affects society, environment and the individual’s health.
-Frankly it’s just more efficient and less costly to travel this way.
+Kids need to get to school, parents to work, seniors going about on their e-bikes; no matter the age about a quarter of the population bikes every day.
+There are numerous benefits that positively affect society, the environment, and the individual’s health.
+Frankly, it’s just more efficient and less costly to travel this way.

 Total